hubmapconsortium/hra-millitome-generator/README.md

 The user adjusts a handfull of variables, such as organ type, gender, block size and selects which part of the millitome (top, bottom) should be generated.
 OpenScad will build the requested geometry, which can then be exported as an STL file for 3D-printing.

+To create a matching CSV file for a specific millitome any spreadsheet application can be used, or even a text editor.

 <h3><a href="https://github.com/hubmapconsortium/hra-millitome-generator/tree/main/OpenScad%20Code/V10">Millitome Generator V10</a></h3>

 V10 was programmed to export one single Millitome STL after setting the required properties directly in the Openscad code.
 This is practical to produce a handful of STL files or to troubleshoot errors in the code or parameters.
 Complete millitome sets for several organs can require 100 or more individual STL files.
 It is very time-consuming to tweak parameters and export each STL manually.

+<h3><a href="https://github.com/hubmapconsortium/hra-millitome-generator/tree/main/OpenScad%20Code/V11">Millitome Generator V11</a></h3>

+Just like V10, V11 can still be used to export individual STL files.
+But now it can also be executed through commands in a Terminal app.
+A bash terminal script automates the creation of (at the moment) 144 individual STL files; all named consistently, created into matching folders, each folder compressed into a ZIP file.